regymm/USTCcomputer/2019Spring/GeWuDiscuss/ProgramOptim.md

   Performance increased.

   Can this be used in multiplication?
 Why not?
-Data Dependency: those `addl`s are connected

 - **Reassociation**